SilverTick/Python/Beginner Python Cheatsheet/readme.md

 I usually use pandas where possible, just because it is so much more efficient and straightforward.

+This is very much still a work in progress so do pardon the messiness for now.
 I am also just still learning so if there are any areas of improvement, please do share.

 Enjoy!